izk20/DSCI-310-Group-10/README.md

 * After this, rstudio will open.
 Open a terminal and type the following commands:
    - **```make clean```**
    - **```make all```**
+* Navigate to the doc folder using the directory to find the Analysis_of_Investment_Outcomes.pdf and Analysis_of_Investment_Outcomes.html

 ### Dependencies